k78ma/quartz/content/3A/MTE 321/Velocity Analysis.md

 $$
 If we need to solve for both the open and crossed positions, we will need to do steps 3 and 4 twice; once with $\theta_{3},\theta_{4}$ for the open position, and once with $\theta_{3}, \theta_{4}$ for the closed position.

-## Vector Loop Analysis of Crank-Slider
+## Vector Loop Velocity Analysis of Crank-Slider
 We can follow a similar approach for a crank-slider system.
 Crank is input, slider is output.

 ![[Velocity Analysis-3.png]]